 There is always a First Aid Attendant on duty.
 Please report to the main office if ill or injured.
-Do not go home without telling someone in the medical centre or in the main office.
+Do not go home without telling someone in the main office.
 If you have a child with a life threatening illness, please ask the school office for an Emergency Care Plan form to complete and return to the main office.